bitmovin/bitmovin-player-ios-samples/README.md

     When you do not do this, you'll get a license error when starting the application which contains the player.

-+   If developing using Xcode 10 and targeting iOS 12 or higher, for some sample applications it’s necessary to create and use an App ID which has the app service `Access WiFi Information` enabled.
-This currently affects the `BasicCasting` and `AdvancedCasting` applications.
++   If you develop using XCode 10 targeting iOS 12 make sure you use a provisioning profile with `Access WiFi Information` enabled for the `BasicCasting` as well as for the `AdvancedCasting` sample.

 ## Documentation And Release Notes
 -   You can find the latest API documentation [here](https://bitmovin.com/ios-sdk-documentation/)